Changsari

-Changsari is a village in the Kamrup district of Assam, situated on the north bank of the Brahmaputra River.
+Changsari is a village in the Kamrup district of Assam, situated on the north bank of the Brahmaputra River,North Guwahati.
 The name Changsari is derived from the Tai-Ahom words meaning chang (expert), sa (good) and ri (make), that is, an expert who makes an ill person well.
 It is a coincidence that the AIIMS is located here.
 In the Ahom era, it was a village of doctors; Changkakati and Baruah.

 Education

 Saraighat College is situated in Changsari along with primary and high schools.
 Notable institutes like the Central Institute of Petrochemicals Engineering and Technology, All India Institute of Medical Sciences, Guwahati, National Institute of Pharmaceutical Education and Research, Guwahati, and Dr. Bhupen Hazarika Regional Government Film and Television Institute are also situated here.

 Health care

 With the existing health care facilities, the state government on 28 June 2016 handed over more than 571 acres of land at Changsari to the centre to set up the 750-bed super-speciality hospital, All India Institute of Medical Sciences, at an expenditure of around Rs 10 billion.